anetteee/ratattack/README.md

 - On your device, go to Developer options and the Debugging section.
 Turn on "Wireless debugging".
 An "Allow wireless debugging on this network?" popup will then appear.
 Click "Allow".

-- You can either connect your device using a QR-code or a paring code.
+- You can either connect your device using a QR-code or a pairing code.
 To connect using QR-code, simply scan the code on your computer.
 To connect using a pairing code, enter the 6-digit code on you computer.
-The code is visable on your device.
+The code is visible on your device.
 Your device will automatically pop up in "Running devices".

 - Run the project.
 Once the application has been installed, it will automatically launch on your device.
-You can now use your application on your Android device.
+You can now use the application on your Android device.